 We are committed to monitoring and evaluating the effectiveness of this programme.
 Specifically important to the R.S.E.
 Programme are:

-- pupil feedback
+- o student feedback

 - o staff review and feedback

 - o parental feedback

 (H) HOW PARENTS AND STUDENTS WILL BE INFORMED